dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 European Digital Credentials (EDC) issued using Online Credential Builder (OCB) provided by DG-EMPL, it's a ELM serialisation inspired by W3C-VC but not fully compliant.

 - top-level structure: EDC credentials, as produced by OCB, uses "credential" instead of putting W3C fields directly at the root.
-- issuanceDate / expirationDate
+- Missed issuanceDate / expirationDate
-- revocation/suspension not supported
+- Missed revocation/suspension (not supported)

 EDC JSON structure (view 1)